NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 #### Step 8 -  Reboot the pi and use the Looper Pedal
 Upon reboot - assuming all is fine with the electronics,  you will see:
-- First, the letters L O O P scroll accross the 7 segment diode. (*this can be very short depending how fast your Raspberry pi is*)
+- First, the letters L O O P scroll across the 7 segment diode. (*this can be very short depending how fast your Raspberry pi is*)
 - Second - a short random pattern on the 7-segment diode followed by the number zero (if looper is in edit/bypass mode) or an hyphen (-) if looper is in run mode.

 The short random pattern indicates that the looper pedal is ready to use.
 The number zero or hyphen indicates there are currently no tracks recorded in the Looper.
 Refer to the instructions on how to use the looper.